mlambr/Master-Thesis/README.md

-# Master-Thesis
+# Master thesis

-#This directory contains part of the scripts used in my master thesis.
-The rest of the scripts can be found here: https://github.com/uzh-dqbm-cmi/SAUNA
+This repository contains a subset of the scripts used in my master thesis.
+For the complete rest of the scripts and further details, please visit the SAUNA repository: https://github.com/uzh-dqbm-cmi/SAUNA.